ChrisCleaner/Project-Deliverables/README.md

 # Project-Deliverables
-Find Project Deliverables for Personal Project
+The Deliverables are shown as outlined in the Project Proposal.
+Further Description for each Deliverable is outlined in each folder.